vba-rerecording/tpp-ai-docs/TPPInstallGuideUbuntu.md

 Place this in a location that is convenient for you.
-I reccommend placing it in an isolated directory together with the ROM file (remember the md5 hash must be 9f2922b235a5eeb78d65594e82ef5dde) You can verify this using the `md5sum &lt;ROM file&gt;` command).
+I reccommend placing it in an isolated directory together with the ROM file (remember the md5 hash must be 9f2922b235a5eeb78d65594e82ef5dde) You can verify this using the `md5sum <ROM file>` command).
 Now run vba-rr like this:

 ```
 $ vba-rr -i <ips file> <ROM File>